 Their “About Us” page

 Check their “about us” or “company story” pages.
-For companies who truly source and manufacture their products in the U.S., they are typically not shy about saying so.
-Look for authentic evidence that they produce their products here, like a list of employees, U.S. office locations, or images and videos of their production plant.
+Companies that truly source and manufacture their products in the U.S. are typically not shy about stating this.
+Look for authentic evidence that they do so, such as a list of employees, U.S. office locations, or images and videos of their production plant.

 Product Pages